If you are new to growing seedlings, you might want the entire Seed Starting 101 series:

 Now repeat as necessary.
 When I’m up-poting quite a few seedlings, I go assembly-line style.
 I half-fill and dimple 8 or 10 pots at a time, then remove the seedlings from their cells one-by-one, placing them into their new pot as I go.
 Then I finish filling the pots with soil.
 In this way I can get through a lot of up-potting quickly.
 All done!

-Sometimes things go wrong!
-Despite your best efforts, sometimes a stem will break, as shown below.
+Despite your best efforts, sometimes a stem will break, as shown above on the left.
 When this happens, congratulate yourself for starting a few more seedlings than you really needed, and don’t beat yourself up as you compost the seedling.
 Don’t try to save the seedling, it’s really not worth it.
 In a case like this, I usually pull the potting mix away from the root ball and “recycle” it as fill for another pot.